-Dr. Mehta talks about the benefits, from weight loss to lower blood pressure.
+Dr. Mehta talks about the benefits of abstaining from alcohol, from weight loss to lower blood pressure.

 WHAT ARE THE BENEFITS?